Techtonica/curriculum/pair-programming/week-6/expressjs-router/README.md

 ### SetUp

 You need to use express to do this exercise.
-So, please do this locally and add it to your **Assignments** folder on Github and submit it with a PR
+So, please do this locally and add it to your **Assignments** folder on GitHub and submit it with a PR

 ### Task